The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

-In our intervention, we target a random sample from a subset of the platform's users.\footnote{ The use of or access to the platform is prohibited to individuals under the age of 18, as per the platform's terms of service. } In order to mitigate the heterogeneity of treatment effects across consumers arising from differences in the quality of the recommendations, we restrict our sample to users who satisfy the following conditions: (i) having rated more than 100 movies in total; (ii) having rated fewer than 3,000 movies in total; and (iii) over the previous $m=1,2,3,4$ months, having rated a minimum of $\lceil 1.5 m\rceil$ movies.
-The first condition is a minimum data requirement so that the recommender system algorithm utilized by the platform is able to provide valuable recommendations.
-This is especially important given that, throughout the duration of the intervention, the assignment of movies to treatments is held fixed and therefore so is the set of movies that can be recommended.
-The second excludes high-powered users, as these are likely to would constitute outliers.
-The last condition, seeks to guarantee that the targeted user is minimally active on the platform over the recent past.
-These criteria were chosen in consultation with the platform's experts in order to ensure that the data is representative of the overall platform population, with stable users who are familiar with the platform's recommender system.
+In our intervention, we targeted a random sample from a subset of the platform's users.\footnote{ The use of or access to the platform is prohibited to individuals under the age of 18, as per the platform's terms of service. } We sought to mitigate the heterogeneity of treatment effects across consumers arising from differences in the quality of the recommendations.
+As such, we recruited users with a minimum level of engagement, so that the recommender system algorithm used by the platform is able to produce valuable recommendations, while avoiding power users who would constitute extreme outliers.
+The specific criteria, laid out in \hyref{appendix:recruitment}, were chosen with the platform's experts.

-The roll-out of the study is phased in order to control for implementation issues and targets 4,572 users.
-On March 29, 2021, 100 eligible users were randomly selected to participate in the study.
-On April 5, the study is expanded to an additional 500 randomly selected eligible users.
-On April 15, 3,972 additional eligible users were randomly selected to take part in the experiment.
-The data collection was pre-registered to conclude on October 31, 2021.
-The length of the study period was selected based on power calculations and considering the possibly slow rate of consumption of movies over time.

-From this set of users, 1,452 consumers decide to enroll in the study and 1,033 consumers filled out at least one belief elicitation survey.
-Over the 6 month study period, 290 consumers explicitly opted out of the study at some point with 107 opting out before being in the study for 7 days.
-Our primary analysis focuses on the 1,006 consumers who completed at least one survey and were enrolled in the study for at least 7 days.